 2) the amount of protein that is absorbed by the person

-If a user has no problems with lactose or soy and performs regular, intense exercise, he or she will likely have very positive results with Gold Standard 100% Whey.
+If a user has no problems with lactose or soy and performs the regular, intense exercise, they will likely have very positive results with Gold Standard 100% Whey.

-However, if a person is sensitive to lactose or soy and does not place the necessary exercise demands on her or his body, she or he will likely have poor results with Gold Standard 100% Whey.
+However, if a person is sensitive to lactose or soy and does not place the necessary exercise demands on her or his body, they will likely have poor results with Gold Standard 100% Whey.

-Additionally, some people simply do not respond well to protein powders containing or derived from milk.
-Thankfully, there are a number of dairy-free, gluten-free, and vegan protein powders available today.
+Additionally, some people do not respond well to protein powders containing or derived from milk.
+Thankfully, there are some dairy-free, gluten-free, and vegan protein powders available today.